 }

-The Shopify AI Toolkit sends code validated through the toolkit to Shopify’s servers during validation.
+One privacy note: the Shopify AI Toolkit sends code validated through the toolkit to Shopify’s servers during validation.
 If this is a concern, opt out by setting OPT_OUT_INSTRUMENTATION=true in your environment variables before running the server.

 What you can do with Shopify MCP

 The admin MCP server alone provides 31 tools.
 Product management covers full CRUD with variant and option handling.
 Customer management includes lookups, merging duplicate records, and address management.
-Order management spans from smart lookup (by order name, numeric ID, or full GID) to cancellation, fulfillment, and refund processing.
+Order management spans smart lookup (by order name, numeric ID, or full GID) to cancellation, fulfillment, and refund processing.
 Metafields, inventory quantities, and tags round out the toolkit.

-Example workflows: what Shopify MCP looks like in practice
+Example workflows: Shopify MCP in practice

 Workflow 1: automated inventory monitoring